dnsimple/dnsimple-support/content/articles/vanity-nameservers.markdown

 You can configure vanity name servers on your domain(s) in DNSimple by visiting the <label>DNS</label> tab on the domain's management page and clicking <label>Configure name servers</label> on the <label>Vanity name servers</label> card.

 <info>
-Vanity name servers are only available on [our business tier](https://dnsimple.com/pricing) or for [Master resellers](https://dnsimple.com/reseller).
+Vanity name servers are available as an option on [our Enterprise tier](https://dnsimple.com/pricing) or for [Master resellers](https://dnsimple.com/reseller).
 If you aren't subscribed to one of these plans, we'll prompt you to upgrade your plan.
 </info>

 ![Vanity Name Server card](/files/vanity-name-servers-card-enable.png)